 Takoyaki / Octopus Balls (5 NOMs)

 Who doesn’t like some balls, especially when it’s our favorite Takoyaki / Octopus Balls from Jonya Ramen Bar, masters of soup and balls!
-Takoyaki a popular Japanese snack can be found in many ramen and sushi places is a must try at Jinya.
+Takoyaki, a popular Japanese snack can be found in many ramen and sushi places, is a must-try at Jinya.
 These little balls of joy are our favorite way to start the night.
 Every bite starts outs with a crunch of fried octopus and wheat batter shell and ends with the soft gooey inside of diced octopus, tempura, green onions, and sauce.
 Traditionally this dish is served with an assortment of sauces and bonito flakes on top (dried, fermented, and smoked skipjack tuna).
-This adds a great light smoky flavor to the dish.
-In addition, served on top of egg tartar with Kewpie Mayonnaise and okonomiyaki sauce a sauce similar to Worcestershire, but thicker and sweeter.
+S adds a great light smoky flavor to the dish.
+Also, served on top of egg tartar with Kewpie Mayonnaise and okonomiyaki sauce a sauce similar to Worcestershire, but thicker and sweeter.
 We were just wowed away by the presentation and quality of this dish at Jinya, a great way to start the nomnom adventure.
 It truly showcased their series approach to great flavors and quality of food in all dishes.
 Such small little balls combine so much together to bring you a great starter dish.
 Careful and not fill up on these fried goodies as you still need to enjoy some more food.
-Price wise for lots of Takoyaki you only pay $8 for a lot of Takoyaki.
+Price-wise for lots of Takoyaki you only pay $8 for a lot of Takoyaki.
 We felt that was a fair price for a plate that was great for sharing with friends.